madroxdupe42/peacefulscience.org/content/articles/biologos-evolving-position.md

 This conclusion was [specifically presented to demonstrate that "monogenesis" was false](/pdf/deleted-biologos/deleted-biologos-2021-wlc.pdf).

-Another firm position was that **(3) the genetic evidence is not compatible with Adam and Eve *de novo* or specially created without parents.** Their position stated,
+Another firm position was that **(C) the genetic evidence is not compatible with Adam and Eve *de novo* or specially created without parents.** Their position stated,

 >  the de novo creation of Adam and Eve is not compatible with what scientists have found in God's creation[^4]

-Therefore, **(4) "traditional" interpretations of Genesis conflict with the scientific evidence.** BioLogos defined "traditional" in [this way](https://discourse.peacefulscience.org/t/_t/the-biologos-statement-on-adam-and-eve_/5847/3).
+Therefore, **(D) "traditional" interpretations of Genesis conflict with the scientific evidence.** BioLogos defined "traditional" in [this way](https://discourse.peacefulscience.org/t/_t/the-biologos-statement-on-adam-and-eve_/5847/3).